rokbenko/arctic-meet/README.md

 To maximize ArcticMeet's performance, the app utilizes Streamlit caching:

 - [`@st.cache_resource`](https://docs.streamlit.io/develop/concepts/architecture/caching) during Step 1: This means ArcticMeet will transcribe the uploaded meeting only once if the user keeps uploading the same meeting in a span of less than 1 hour.
 After 1 hour, ArcticMeet dumps the transcription from the cache.
-- [`@st.cache_data`](https://docs.streamlit.io/develop/concepts/architecture/caching) during Step 3: This means ArcticMeet will analyze the uploaded meeting only once if the user keeps uploading the same meeting with the same analysis features chosen in a span of less than 1 hour.
+- [`@st.cache_data`](https://docs.streamlit.io/develop/concepts/architecture/caching) during Step 3: This means ArcticMeet will analyze the transcription only once if the user keeps uploading the same meeting with the same analysis features chosen in a span of less than 1 hour.
 After 1 hour, ArcticMeet dumps the meeting analysis from the cache.

 Also, ArcticMeet employs a wide range of [Snowflake Cortex LLM functions](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions) during Step 3: